brianhigh/challenging_data/waddl_to_csv.md

 top of the list with a probability of 1.
 Notepad++ showed the same encoding, but added "BOM".
 We can verify that encoding by checking the first four bytes of the file for the "byte order mark" (BOM).
-For UTF-16, we would expect a two-byte BOM, so checked the next two bytes after that will also let us see the first two-byte character of data.
+For UTF-16, we would expect a two-byte BOM, so checking the next two bytes after that will also let us see the first two-byte character of data.